 There is no evidence that the Company has acted with bad faith or conducted itself in an unacceptable manner.
-In contrast, the Company has submitted evidence, including the comments of the Proposal Trustee in the Second Report and the affidavit of Ms. Sabeshan, which confirms that the Company has acted in good faith and with due diligence since the filing of the NOI.
+In contrast, the Company has submitted evidence, including the comments of the Proposal Trustee in the Fourth Report, which confirm that the Company has acted in good faith and with due diligence since the filing of the NOI.